 - Vacant and lost investigator positions lead to longer time lines to complete investigations.
-In FY 2002-03, the Governor's mandated staffing reduction lowered the number of investigators by 19. - Beginning in FY 2002-03, and continuing to the present, MBC implemented changes pursuant to SB 1950 which provided the Board with a new prioritization of complaints and investigations.
+In FY 2002-03, the Governor's mandated staffing reduction lowered the number of investigators by 19. - Beginning in FY 2002-03, and continuing to the present, MBC implemented changes pursuant to SB 1950 (Figueroa, ch.
+1085, Statutes of 2002) which provided the Board with a new prioritization of complaints and investigations.
 The Board staff also took steps to reduce the number of cases sent to the district offices for investigation without impacting public safety concerns.
-Some complaints were resolved in the MBC Central Complaint Unit (CCU) via "cease and desist" letters; some complaints resulted in the issuance of citations; while other complaints (e.g., violations involving criminal convictions) were forwarded directly to HQE.
-Eliminating these simpler investigations from the office workload has resulted in the field receiving only the more time-intensive and complex cases.
-Thus, the apparent increase in the length of time necessary to complete investigations, appears to be the result, at least in part, of the elimination of these less-complex investigations from the statistical data base.
+Some complaints were resolved in the MBC Central Complaint Unit (CCU) via "cease and desist" letters; some complaints resulted in the issuance of citations; while other complaints e.g., violations involving criminal conviction, were forwarded directly to HQES.
+Eliminating these simpler investigations from the district office workload has resulted in the field receiving only the more time-intensive and complex cases.
+Thus, the apparent increase in length of time necessary to complete investigations appears to be the result, at least in part, the elimination of these less-complex investigations from the statistical data base.

-- Another component of SB 1950, begun in FY 2003-04, was the addition of Business and Professions (B&P) Code section 2220.08 requiring CCU to have all quality-of-care complaints reviewed by a medical expert who was in the same specialty as the subject physician, before these complaints were sent to the MBC district offices for formal investigation.
+- SB 1950, implemented in FY 2003-04, added section 2220.08 to the Business and Professions Code which requires CCU to have all quality-of-care complaints reviewed by a medical expert who is in the same specialty as the subject physician before these complaints were sent to the MBC district offices for formal investigation.
 This resulted in fewer cases being sent to the district offices.
-Some of these cases were marginal and often those cases were completed quickly when sent to the office.
-With this procedural change, these cases were closed in CCU and impacted the average time for completion of investigations. - Beginning FY 2004-05, there was a procedural change in the way data was collected and reported.
-All citations initiated from CCU, including a physician's failure to notify MBC of a change of address, were no longer reported as a complaint or an investigation.
+Some of these cases were marginal and often those cases were completed quickly when sent to the district office.
+With this procedural change, these cases were closed in CCU and impacted the average time for completion of investigations. - Beginning in FY 2004-05, MBC instituted another procedural change to the way data was collected and reported.
+All citations initiated from CCU, including those stemming from a physician's failure to notify MBC of a change of address, were no longer reported as a complaint or an investigation.
 (They were only reported in the annual statistics as citations issued.)
-These had been reported as cases opened and closed the same day, and impacted the average time for completed cases.
+Previously these had been reported as cases opened and closed the same day, and impacted the average time for completed cases.